hypertrack/quickstart-react-native/README.md

 ## Documentation

 You can find our integration guide at the [SDK's README](https://github.com/hypertrack/sdk-react-native#integrate-the-react-native-sdk) and API reference on our [documentation website](https://www.hypertrack.com/docs/references/#references-sdks).
 There is also a full in-code reference for all SDK methods.

+## Update HyperTrack SDK version

+Change the `"hypertrack-sdk-react-native"` version to the latest in `package.json` file

 ## Support